-Many schools have specialized in language instruction.
+Many schools have specialized in French language instruction.
 There are big names which dominate the French learning market: you’ll find at least one of these schools in each large city.
 They offer “small” groups, promise a French immersion experience, great progress and will even give you a pretty diploma at the end of your stay.

 One of my follower, Michael G., stayed in such a school in October 2019.
 He and I had a long heartfelt conversation about his experience.